Forensic Pathology Courses and Classes Overview

 Forensic pathology courses focus on the investigation of unnatural or sudden deaths.
 Most forensic pathology programs are part of postgraduate education for doctors.
 However, a few colleges offer courses in forensic pathology and related areas as part of undergraduate and graduate certificate and degree programs in medico-legal death investigation, forensic investigation, criminal justice and forensic anthropology.

 Forensic pathologists are medical doctors with training in pathology and forensic pathology.
-They review the cause of death and gather information for criminal cases, usually as part of a medicolegal death investigation.
 Most education in this area is offered in the form of a residency or postdoctoral fellowship in forensic pathology.
-However, courses are available for prospective medicolegal death investigators who wish to work in conjunction with medical examiners' offices investigating deaths.
-These courses are also useful to police officers, attorneys, nurses, forensic scientists and emergency medical personnel whose jobs involve investigation of death.
+However, courses are available through undergraduate and graduate certificate and degree programs for prospective medico-legal death investigators who wish to work in conjunction with medical examiners' offices investigating deaths.
+Courses may include hands-on instruction and labs.

 List of Common Courses